JayVelazquez/techverse/README.md

 # Techverse
-Techverse is a Full Stack CRUD social media app based on the latest technology.
-Allows users to connect and interact with a variety of features.
+A MERN stack CRUD social media app based on the latest technology.
+Implemented features for posting, liking, unliking, commenting, searching, and personalized recommendations.
+Integrated secure authentication and authorization for user login.

 ## Table of Contents